 My thesis revolves around systems where the potential decays only in some, but not all, directions.
 In collaboration with Adam Black, this work generalizes the usual setting of short-range scattering to various general geometries.
 By utilizing microlocal tools, we showed that for such operators, any function decomposes into two components that differ by their asymptotic behavior in time.

-Before starting my graduate program, I worked for the Israeli Atomic Energy Commission as a researcher, and later as head of the nuclear reactor physics group.
+Before starting my graduate program, I worked for the Israeli Atomic Energy Commission as a researcher and later as head of the nuclear reactor physics group.
 My research required intimate knowledge of our reactor and a deep understanding of its physics.
 One of the projects I worked on, which later became my M.Sc. thesis, was to generalize the current noise experiments formalism to include energy and spatial dependencies.

 In addition to my current research, I am also involved in an ongoing project with a doctor from Yale Medical School to develop a general mathematical framework for analyzing steady-state experiments for determining metabolic rates.